hei1sme/Dynamic_Lane_Management/README.md

-# Dynamic Traffic Management Using Mobile Barriers
+# [WIP] Dynamic Traffic Management Using Mobile Barriers

 ## Project Overview
 This project aims to develop an AI-powered traffic management system that dynamically adjusts lane distribution using mobile barriers.
 The system will analyze real-time traffic patterns to predict peak hours and suggest optimal barrier movements to improve traffic flow.